nil4/ANCM-AnyApp/Readme.md

 with experimental features enabled, i.e. LCOW ([Linux Containers on Windows](https://github.com/linuxkit/lcow)) available, start [`run-docker.cmd`](https://github.com/nil4/ANCM-AnyApp/blob/master/run-docker.cmd) in a command prompt.

-This will pull the [paddycarey/go-echo](https://hub.docker.com/r/paddycarey/go-echo/) image (a very simple HTTP server, written in Go and running on Alpine Linux, that echoes request headers as a JSON-formatted response).
+This will pull the [paddycarey/go-echo](https://hub.docker.com/r/paddycarey/go-echo/) image (a simple HTTP server, written in Go and running on Alpine Linux, that echoes request headers as a JSON-formatted response).

 It will then *hopefully* run the image under ANCM and IIS Express; the Docker LCOW support is still experimental,